bluescan/tacentview/TestImages/FormatVariety/Readme.txt

-The files in this folder _except for nancy_church_3.hdr are all under the ISC licence like the rest of this project.
+The files in this folder _except_ for mpi_atrium_3.hdr are all under the ISC licence like the rest of this project.

-nancy_church_3.hdr is taken from the HDR Image gallery:
+mpi_atrium_3.hdr is from the HDR Image gallery:

 =====================================================================
 pfstools - HDR Image gallery